 We compiled news reports of “drug-induced homicide” (DIH) prosecutions nationwide, using big data analytics tools.
-In contrast to the stated intent to target major drug traffickers, our preliminary analysis found that a majority of prosecutions are being brought against individuals who do not fit the characterization of a “dealer” at all, such as friends, family, and co-users of the overdose decedent.
+In contrast to the stated intent to target major drug traffickers, our preliminary analysis found that a majority of prosecutions are being brought against individuals who are either low-level dealers, or are friends, family, and co-users of the overdose decedent.

 There is no systematic empirical evidence that DIH prosecutions slow the sale of illegal drugs.
 On the contrary, they may well be counterproductive.
 Running at cross-purposes to 9-1-1 Good Samaritan laws, DIH prosecutions discourage witnesses to overdoses from calling 9-1-1 for fear that they will be arrested and charged with DIH or other serious crimes.
 For those who are incarcerated and suffer from opioid addiction, there is an exponentially increased likelihood of death from overdose during the first weeks after release.

 Gathering data on drug induced homicide cases by systematically collecting media stories since 2000

 Filtering data to ensure only drug induced homicide level prosecutions are accounted for

 Aggregating state DIH statutes to map the legal landscape

 Tracking past and present DIH cases and legislation through legal databases